tbam2112/Mini-Projects/README.md

 Mini projects that I build during my learning process.

 Supply & Demand:

 Working on a company simulation for marketing in school has given me the idea to create a supply-and-demand app with Python.
 This app takes previous quarterly sales data points (quantity sold, price) and finds the demand curve and supply curve.
-This helps our team visualize and make important decisions regarding our companies marketing strategies and ways to move forward.
+This helps our team visualize and make important decisions regarding our company's marketing strategies and ways to move forward.